Omaha's Lauritzen Gardens provide acres of beautiful flowers and plants, along with opportunities to reflect, learn, shop, eat, and play!

 Where is Lauritzen Gardens?

-Lauritzen Gardens is at 100 Bancroft Street, just south of downtown Omaha, a few blocks from the Henry Doorly Zoo.
+Lauritzen Gardens is located at 100 Bancroft Street in Omaha, Nebraska.
+It's just south of downtown Omaha, a few blocks from the Henry Doorly Zoo and you may recognize its large glass structures if you've driven by before.

-Lauritzen Gardens has its own large parking lot and there is no cost to park there--plus the gardens in the parking area are beautiful!
+Lauritzen Gardens has its own large parking lot and there is no cost to park there--plus the gardens in the parking area are beautiful in their own rights.

 When people picture Lauritzen Gardens, they typically picture the huge class conservatory building.
 Inside this iconic building two "houses" are found--temperate and tropical--with temperature and moisture carefully controlled to provide optimal growing environment for the thousands of plants within to flourish.